Tom D'Angora: Television and streaming

-D'Angora created and produced the highly stylized soapy drama, Mélange, which starred Morgan Fairchild and featured a notable cast from soaps, reality TV, social media, and Broadway.
-The show was inspired by his love of ABC daytime soaps One Life to Live, All My Children, and the prime time camp-class Dynasty.
+D'Angora created and produced the drama, Mélange, which starred Morgan Fairchild.
+The show was inspired by his love of ABC daytime soap operas One Life to Live, All My Children, and the prime time camp-class Dynasty.
 The pilot episode premiered on Logo TV's digital platforms on May 20, 2020.
-The show is currently in development for a full season.

 On December 25, 2020 D'Angora served as producer for an all-star "Christmas Day Telethon" to Save The West Bank Cafe and Laurie Beechman Theatre.
-The 10-hour show featured talents such as Andre De Shields, Debra Messing, Nathan Lane, Matthew Broderick, Alice Ripley, and almost 400 stars from Broadway, film, television, and beyond.
-The event was attached to a GoFundMe which brought in over $300,000 for the venue which was in severe debt from the pandemic which shut down Broadway.
+The event was attached to a GoFundMe which brought in over $300,000 for the venue which was in debt from the pandemic which shut down Broadway.

 A few weeks later, he with Michael D'Angora and Tim Guinee produced another fundraiser and streaming event to save the historic jazz club Birdland.
-The concert featured President Bill Clinton, Clive Davis, Wynton Marsalis, Veronica Swift, Sting, Whoopi Goldberg, George Coleman, Ravi Coltrane, Norm Lewis, Lillias White, and more.
+The concert featured President Bill Clinton, Clive Davis, Wynton Marsalis, Veronica Swift, Sting, Whoopi Goldberg, George Coleman, Ravi Coltrane, Norm Lewis, Lillias White.

-D'Angora has been featured as himself appearing in several reality television shows including Real Housewives of Atlanta (Bravo), Life with La Toya (OWN), and Edens World (Logo).
+D'Angora has appeared in reality television shows Real Housewives of Atlanta (Bravo), Life with La Toya (OWN), and Edens World (Logo).
 NEWSical and D'Angora were the subject of a full episode of Life with La Toya in 2014.
 D'Angora has also worked in film serving as a co producer on The Big Gay Musical and Executive producer on Mangus.